 Prussian bourgeoisie of 1871 could divide them when their community of interest demanded the defeat of the Paris Commune.
-The trials of the Industrial and Menshevik Parties in Moscow have completely proved the conspiracies of the capitalist governments against the Soviet Union, and their use of Russian emigrés and Socialists of the Second International in the attempt to defeat the Five-Year Plan of industrialization through counter-revolutionary propaganda and acts of sabotage by their agents within the country.
+The trials of the Industrial and Menshevik Parties have completely proved the conspiracies of the capitalist governments and the Second International against the Soviet Union through counter-revolutionary propaganda and acts of sabotage by their agents within the country.
+Continuous war provocations during recent years in the Far East, the erection of a vasal buffer state in Manchuria by Japan with the connivance of other imperialist powers, notwithstanding their conflicting interests in looting China, follows the policy of counter-revolutionary encirclement and war preparations against the Soviet Union and the annihilation of the Soviets established by the Chinese workers and peasants.

-In commemorating the Paris Commune of 1871 the workers everywhere will bear in mind this constant war danger that threatens the Soviet Commune of today; and they will organize for its defense.
+In commemorating the Paris Commune of 1871 the workers everywhere will bear in mind this constant war danger that hangs over the Soviet Commune of today; and they will organize for its defense.
 The Paris Commune suffered in part because it was isolated from other industrial centers and from the village districts, and because the international labor movement was then still too weak to be of material assistance to it.
 That is not true today.
 The Soviet Union has become an integral part of the revolutionary labor movement in all capitalist countries, and of the national liberation movements in the colonies.
 The working masses will leap to its defense and fight for it because they recognize that it is a part of their own struggle against capitalism and imperialism.